-Bacon didn't make many significant discoveries of his own, but Novum Organum was a spectacular achievement in that it democratized science.
+Bacon didn't make many significant discoveries of his own, but Novum Organum was a spectacular achievement in that, for all his affection for the upper crust, it democratized science.
 Prior to his time, advancements in science were the province of exceptional minds enjoying exceptional insights, the kind of thing ordinary people couldn't do.
 But Bacon laid out a process any diligent person could follow.
 Science became a process experimenting and gathering data.
 The properties he said experiments should assess included variation, production, translation, inversion, compulsion, application, conjunction and chance.

 One of Francis Bacon's most popular writings, however, was a utopian work.
 In 1627, perhaps influenced by Johann Andreae's Christianopolis, he penned The New Atlantis, describing a national scientific institution called Salomon's (or Solomon's) House.
 The New Atlantis fleshed out ideas Bacon originally touched upon in an earlier work, Gesta Grayorum, a masque (a kind of play) staging a debate between several characters.
-Subsequent scientists devoted themselves to realizing Bacon's vision, and Salomon's House (a portion of which is envisioned here, from a 1627 release of The New Atlantis) influenced the later formation of the Royal Society of London.
+Subsequent scientists devoted themselves to realizing Bacon's vision, and Salomon's House influenced the later formation of the Royal Society of London.
 It also influenced the Académie Royale des Sciences in Paris where scholars were expected to work communally.
 That approach didn't always work out as planned, but some have argued that the French did a better job of realizing Bacon's utopian dream than the English.
 Bacon's vision for Salomon's House included enhanced plant and animal life for human use — the stuff of genetically modified organisms' adversaries' nightmares.

 Bacon's vision for Salomon's House was a combination of specificity and vagueness.
 While he fleshed out the utopia in sufficient detail to describe the color of savants' underpants (white), he never figured out how the utopia would fit into a larger society — or get financed.
 Life imitated Bacon's art in that last respect.
-Despite trying for years, he never succeeded in persuading either Elizabeth I or James I to establish institutions such as zoos, libraries, botanical gardens or laboratories.
+In a 1594 lecture, Bacon identified four institutions he believed crucial to scientific progress: museums, libraries, botanical gardens and laboratories.
+Despite trying for years, though, he never succeeded in persuading either Elizabeth I or James I to establish any museums, libraries, botanical gardens or laboratories.

 In 1621, Bacon was made Viscount St. Alban's.
 Later that year, he was charged with accepting bribes as Lord Chancellor, stripped of his viscount status, and even briefly imprisoned.
 Whether Bacon was truly guilty could be debated considering the people who charged him with corruption were mostly angered that he had ruled against them after accepting their gifts.
 After his disgrace, he devoted the last years of his life to posterity.
 He polished his earlier writings for publication and compared himself to Demosthenes, Seneca and Cicero, classical authors who had also fallen from grace.
 Bacon died in 1626, reportedly from a catching a chill during an outdoor experiment, trying to see whether cold could delay putrefaction in a dead chicken.